Auri-Fex/Halcova/halcova/stories/02_bleed_story_v3.md

 "He remembered," Vìzrav said finally.
 "Didn't he?
 That's why you're here.
 After all these years, he remembered who he was."

 "Everything.
 His life, his work, his family."
-Vèirnav pulled the bundle from his coat, set it on the table between them.
-"His secrets."
+Vèirnav pulled the letter from his coat, set it on the table between them.
+"His testimony."

-Vìzrav stared at the leather-wrapped ledger like it was a snake.
+Vìzrav stared at the pages like they were a snake.

 "I don't want to know."